 Protecting the public drinking water system from harmful contaminates is a shared responsibility.
 The City's Backflow Prevention Program coupled with the private installation and maintenance of approved backflow prevention devices serves this purpose.

-- ALL Non-residential property owners with City water service are required to install and maintain an approved reduces pressure zone (RPZ) backflow prevention device.
+- ALL Non-residential property owners with City water service are required to install and maintain an approved reduced pressure zone (RPZ) backflow prevention device.

 - Property owners with backflow prevention devices are required to regularly test their backflow devices and submit certified test results from Certified Backflow Testing Professionals to the Utilities Department Backflow Prevention Program Administrator at the email below.